brh55/pokedex-discord-bot/readme.md

 # Botkit Discord Starter App

 Starter Botkit Discord is a Discord bot with an interactive setup and coding guide.
-Click "show" to start following the guide.
-We recommend following teh guide before you go through the code here.
+Click "Show" to start following the guide.
+We recommend following the guide before you go through the code here.

 The Install guide connects your Glitch app to a Discord app.
 It also teaches some important basic security guide.
 The Setup guide shows you how to add it to a Discord Server, keep it up and running, and add new functionality.